 If you like a softer, less crispy garlic bread you can butter the bread then place the halves together and wrap with foil.
 Bake for 10 minutes, remove the bread from the oven and place the halves open on a baking sheet.
 Now add the cheese and return to the oven for another 5-7 minutes until the cheese is melted.

-Keywords: garlic bread, garlic bread recipe, cheesy bread, garlic bread with cheese, how to make garlic bread, homemade garlic bread recipe,
+Keywords: garlic bread, garlic bread recipe, how to make garlic bread, side dish recipe